 Students will learn to write various types of business letters, memos, and reports.
 Correct English usage, spelling, punctuation, and proofreading will also be emphasized.
-Students will become aware of message types and appropriate business tones.
-Students will learn how to use Internet access for e-mail and research.
-All students will prepare a resumé.
+All students will prepare a resume and cover letter and participate in an interview and presentation.
+Students will demonstrate business etiquette, and conduct an effective business meeting.